 If after returning to work, you are terminated again, you will permanently lose your eligibility for campus employment.
-Students who find themselves in this situation may appeal in writing via email to the Coordinator of Work Learning Opportunities.
+Students who find themselves in this situation may appeal in writing via email to the Student Employment Coordinator.
 Each department may have their own additional set of terms and conditions of employment that will be reviewed with you upon hiring.

 Off-Term Eligibility for Employment

 Federal Work Study awards are not available during off-term time (summer and winter break/Field Work Term), but some student jobs on campus may still exist depending on various offices’ needs for the period.
 Students can find these listings on Handshake in the on-campus job listings section; they will be prefaced with either “Summer” or “Winter” to mark their difference from term-time positions.
 In order to be eligible to work on campus during off-term time, you must plan to be enrolled during the next academic term, and must have been enrolled during the preceding academic term.
 For example, you could not work during the summer after coming back from a leave of absence or study away period if you would not resume taking Bennington College classes until the following fall.
 Additionally, you are ineligible for off-term campus employment if: